Oneflow-Inc/libai/docs/source/tutorials/basics/Training.md

 # Training

-To run training, we highly recommend you to use the standardized `trainer` in LiBai.
+To run training, we highly recommend using the standardized `trainer` in LiBai.

 ## Trainer Abstraction

-We provide a standardized `trainer` abstraction with a hook system to help simplify the standard training behavior.
+LiBai provides a standardized `trainer` abstraction with a hook system to help simplify the standard training behavior.

 `DefaultTrainer` is initialized from the lazy config system, used by `tools/train_net.py` and many scripts.
 It includes many standard default behaviors that you might want to opt in, including default configurations for the optimizer, learning rate scheduler, logging, evaluation, model checkpointing, etc.

 For simple customizations (e.g. change optimizer, evaluator, LR scheduler, data loader, etc.), you can just modify the corresponding configuration in `config.py` according to your own needs (refer to [Config_System](https://libai.readthedocs.io/en/latest/tutorials/Config_System.html#configs-in-libai)).